 During the anaerobic exercise phase, the body enters into a metabolic threshold and lactic acid is produced as a by-product.

 The accumulating lactic acid creates a burning sensation in the muscles and leads to fatigue.
 This discomfort caused by lactic acid is the reason you cannot sprint for long without a break.

-Anaerobic activities, though are difficult to sustain, helps build lean muscle.
+Anaerobic activities, though difficult to sustain, help build lean muscle.